talkable/talkable-docs/source/campaigns/campaign_types.rst

 --------------

 The Tiered Rewards campaign allows you to encourage Advocates gradually by tiering the rewards.
-Advocates are incited to continue sharing after they get the first reward in order to achieve the better one.
+Advocates are incited to continue sharing after they receive the first reward in order to achieve the higher value one.

 .. image:: /_static/img/campaign_types/tiered_rewards.png
    :alt: Campaign Type - Tiered Rewards,